-The IASB have issued new and amended standards (IFRS 10, IFRS 11, IFRS 12) that affect the consolidation and reporting of subsidiaries, associates and joint ventures.
+The IASB issued new and amended standards (IFRS 10, IFRS 11, IFRS 12) that affect the consolidation and reporting of subsidiaries, associates and joint ventures.
 These standards are effective with EU adoption from 1 January 2014.
-Accounting boundary IFRS are currently adapted in the FReM so that the Westminster departmental accounting boundary is based on the UK Office for National Statistics (ONS) control criteria, as designated by Treasury.
+Accounting boundary IFRS' are currently adapted in the FReM so that the Westminster departmental accounting boundary is based on the UK Office for National Statistics (ONS) control criteria, as designated by Treasury.
 A similar review in Northern Ireland, which will bring Northern Ireland departments under the same adaptation, has been carried out and the resulting recommendations were agreed by the Executive in December 2016.
-With effect from 2021-22, the accounting boundary for departments will change and there will also be an impact on departments around the disclosure requirement under IFRS 12.
+With effect from 2022-23, the accounting boundary for departments will change and there will also be an impact on departments around the disclosure requirement under IFRS 12.
 Strategic Investment Board Ltd applies IFRS in full.

 IFRS 16 Leases replaces IAS 17 Leases and is effective with EU adoption from 1 January 2019.
-In line with the requirements of the FReM, IFRS 16 will be implemented, as interpreted and adapted for the public sector, with effect from 1st April 2021.
-Strategic Investment Board Ltd has reviewed the standard and does not expect IFRS 16 to have an impact on the financial statements.
+In line with the requirements of the FReM, IFRS 16 will be implemented, as interpreted and adapted for the public sector, with effect from 1 April 2022.

 IFRS 17 Insurance Contracts will replace IFRS 4 Insurance Contracts and is effective for accounting periods beginning on or after 1 January 2023.
 In line with the requirements of the FReM, IFRS 17 will be implemented, as interpreted and adapted for the public sector, with effect from 1 April 2023.
-Strategic Investment Board Ltd has reviewed the standard and does not expect IFRS 17 to have an impact on the financial statements.